wpswings/wallet-system-for-woocommerce/README.txt

 * First version

-== Screenshots ==

-1. Wallet general setting
-2. Credit/debit amount from users wallet
-3. Update wallet
-4. Check wallet transaction
-5. Withdrawal request form
-6. Generate Rest API
-7. Rest API keys
-8. Check system status
-9. Add balance
-10. Wallet transfer
-11. Wallet withdrawal request
-12. Wallet transaction history check

 == Upgrade Notice ==

-= 2.0.4 - RELEASED ON 2 August 2021 =
+= 2.1.0 - RELEASED ON 22 September 2021 =

-* FIX: the warning coming when adding wallet recharge to cart.
-* NEW: Added a function for [WooCommerce POS](https://wordpress.org/plugins/mwb-point-of-sale-pos-for-woocommerce/) plugin regarding debiting the wallet amount.
+* New: Shortcode mwb-wallet which will display user wallet on a page
+* New: Support WordPress Multisite Network
+* New: Compatible with our [Subscriptions For WooCommerce plugin](https://wordpress.org/plugins/subscriptions-for-woocommerce/).
+* New: Compatible with WPML plugin